 iPad mini 5

-The iPad mini 5 shows Apple's renewed commitment to the small tablet line.
-After nearly 4 years without updates, the iPad mini was released with a top of the line chipset, Apple Pencil support, and new brighter display in 2019.
+The iPad mini 5 showed Apple's renewed commitment to the small tablet line.
+After nearly four years without updates, the iPad mini was released with a top-of-the-line chipset, Apple Pencil support, and a new brighter display in 2019.

 ● A12 Bionic processor